Configure experiments

 - any other independent variables for your experiments.

-attribute makes it easy to analyze your experiments and reproduce your work in the future.
-You can group by configuration values in the W&B App, compare the settings of different W&B Runs and view how different training configurations affect the output.
-A Run's config
+property makes it easy to analyze your experiments and reproduce your work in the future.
+You can group by configuration values in the W&B App, compare the configurations of different W&B runs, and evaluate how each training configuration affects the output.
+The config

-attribute is a dictionary-like object, and it can be built from lots of dictionary-like objects.
+property is a dictionary-like object that can be composed from multiple dictionary-like objects.

 Configurations are typically defined in the beginning of a training script.
 Machine learning workflows may vary, however, so you are not required to define a configuration at the beginning of your training script.